Skip to main content

 How to configure UEFI Secure boot?

 Enabling UEFI Secure Boot for guests ensures that XCP-ng VMs will only execute trusted binaries at boot.
-In practice, these are the binaries released by the operating system (OS) team for the OS running in the VM (Microsoft Windows, Debian, RHEL, Alpine, etc.).
+In practice, these are the binaries released by the operating system (OS) vendor for the OS running in the VM (Microsoft Windows, Debian, RHEL, Alpine, etc.).

 Requirements